 I think this tripod is best used in situations where you know you will have a flat surface as it doesn’t have the flexible legs of the Joby GorillaPod that allow you to wrap the tripod around various objects.
 This makes this a great backpacking tripod for vlogging as it’s ideally designed for sitting on a table, however, I would choose the GorillaPod over the Manfrotto Pixi Mini Tripod if you’re planning on hiking and taking a lot of nature shots where the flexible legs will be handy.

 If you’re after a more traditional tripod for your upcoming backpacking adventure but not looking to spend a lot of money then the AmazonBasics Lightweight Tripod might be a great option for you.

-It weighs over 550g, meaning it is heavier than the previous options listed in this article.
+It weighs around 500g, meaning it is heavier than the previous options listed in this article.
 However, it comes with a packing bag that ensures it can easily fit into a backpack.

 The main advantage of this tripod is that, while it’s 16.5 inches long fully packed, it can extend to a 50-inch height, making it great a full-size option if that’s what you prefer over the mini tripods.
 You also have the flexibility of extending one leg at a time, making this a great lightweight tripod for hiking or backpacking.

 The 50-inch version isn’t recommended for heavier cameras but Amazon has also released a 60-inch version that is suitable for cameras weighing up to 3kg.
 This tripod is undoubtedly one of the best lightweight tripods for backpacking if you’re after a full-size option and don’t want to spend a lot of money.